danewilhelm/startup/README.md

+# Service Deliverable
+Backend web service support and interaction
+## 40% - Create an HTTP service using Node.js and Express
+(INCOMPLETE)

+## 10% - Frontend served up using Express static middleware
+(INCOMPLETE)

+## 10% - Your frontend calls third party service endpoints
+(INCOMPLETE)

+## 20% - Your backend provides service endpoints
+(INCOMPLETE)

+## 20% - Your frontend calls your service endpoints
+(INCOMPLETE)

+## Misc.
+Prerequisites
+### Prerequisite: Simon JavaScript deployed to your production environment
+See simon.habitmaker.click

+### Prerequisite: A link to your GitHub startup repository prominently displayed on your application's home page
+See bottom of every page.

+### Prerequisite:Git repository README.md file
+(INCOMPLETE)

+### Prerequisite: At least 10 git commits spread consistently throughout the assignment period.
+(INCOMPLETE)

+#
+# ---------------------Past Deliverables--------------------

 # Javascript Deliverable
 ## 20% JavaScript support for future login.
 See "index.js".
 The login function supports creating user profiles that can be reaccessed with the correct login info.